 A-A-Appliques!
 I have a deep love for appliques of all sizes, types, and shapes.
 This is one my favorites, and my new favorite way to apply them.
-I snagged this one from So Sew English a while back.
-It came in off white, but I really wanted it to be more solid white.
+I found this one a while ago, but it came in off white, but I really wanted it to be more solid white.
 So, I soaked it in bleach water for about 10 minutes and then sent it through a quick wash cycle.
 I noticed after I washed it was a little softer- which I do like.
 I’m not sure if it shrunk any, but just like fabric shrinkage is always a possibility.
 I am going to measure my next one before and after I wash it, just to see 😉

 I like to size things up first.
 I do this by lining up my applique with the pattern I am using and the space where I plan to apply it.
 Just to be sure I won’t have any surprises on the fit when I go to sew it up.

 Cut out your pattern pieces

 - I have cut the front and back to a “cropped” length, just as the pattern calls for.